 Japademy places a high priority on providing students with transparent and best-value lessons.
 As Japademy started as a purely online school, they are natively digital and this means that the school relies on modern ways to teach the Japanese language.
 As a result, Japademy's Japanese courses are both more affordable and engaging than traditional Japanese language schools.

-Here is the price for their Classroom Lessons in Toronto:
+Here is the price for their Japanese Classes in Toronto:

 At $429, this is a reasonable price.
-It gets better when using their seasonal coupons.
-At the moment of writing this article, using the coupon code "23B1T1" results in a discounted price of $399!
+It gets better when using their seasonal coupons or "early bird" discounts, giving you a discounted price of $399!
 Unlike other Japanese schools, there is no enrollment fee or materials fee.
 The course has a duration of 10 lessons, each lasting 105 minutes.
 The average learning cost at Japademy is $24 per hour, making it by a large margin the most affordable option to learn Japanese in Toronto.

 Aitas offers their In-Person Japanese Language Course based on the information below:

 Aitas charges $450 for their group classes, which is just $21 more than Japademy, a small difference.
 However, adding up extra costs such as a $50 enrollment fee and a $30 materials fee, the cost goes up to $530.
 Considering that Aitas' course has a duration of only 8 lessons, each lasting 105 minutes, the hourly cost of learning in Aitas is $45 on average -about 87% more costly than Japademy-.

 At the time of writing this article, Japademy has a total of 11 reviews with a 5-star average rating on Google Maps.
 That is very impressive considering the school opened in Toronto just back on July 2022.
 Another good sign is that the school features student stories, some of which really show how much students appreciate having the chance to learn at Japademy and how much learning Japanese has meant to their lives.